-Siberian irises produce amongst of the most delicate iris flowers of all this large and varied family.
-They are ideal for gardeners who have a wet, or acidic soil where bearded irises tend to rot off, and fail to grow.
+Siberian irises come from the specie iris Iris sibirica and produce some of the most delicate flowers of all the large and varied iris family.
+Although they will grow anywhere, they are ideal for gardeners who have a wet or acidic soil where bearded irises tend to rot off and fail to grow.

 Above: Iris 'Hote Warte', Iris 'Silver Edge', Iris 'Miss Apple', Iris 'Golden Edge'

 They flower around the same time as bearded irises but the blooms are smaller.
 Some have delicate slim petals, more modern varieties have petals that are thicker and flare outwards.
 Often these produce more flowers than older hybrids and last longer.
 When it comes to flower colour, this is less diverse than Bearded Irises with shades of white, lilac and blue with lots of yellow varieties are becoming available.
 The blooms are carried on stiff, slender stems above the leaves creating a graceful plant.

 The Leaves Of Siberian Irises

 Sibirica, or siberian irises as they are often called, have slender leaves, which can form a very upright clump.
 Some varieties have thicker leaves that might arch out slightly, but generally, like all irises, the foliage is well behaved.

 Above: Iris 'Soft Blue', Iris 'Snow Prince', Iris 'Kiss The Girl', Iris 'White Swirl'

 These are very tough plants thriving in almost any condition from sand to thick clay soils.
 In lighter, less moist soils they may take a while to establish, and need frequent watering to start with.

 Because most Siberian irises are robust they can be combined in borders with other perennial plants.
 The rhizomes, from which the roots grow, at the base of the plant.